Rob is an avid traveller and a keen photographer who showcases his work on Flickr and sells his images through Adobe Stock and Shutterstock.

 The southwestern area of Norway contains three of the country's most breathtaking and most famous hikes.
-May people may have seen pictures of the rock ledge jutting out high above the fjord below at Trolltunga; or the flat table that is Preikestolen (Pulpit Rock) which soars more than 600 meters above the Lysefjord; or the magnificent, not for the faint-hearted, boulder suspended almost 1 kilometer above the deep abyss at Kjeragbolten.
+Many people may have seen pictures of the rock ledge jutting out high above the fjord at Trolltunga, the flat table that is Preikestolen (Pulpit Rock) which soars more than 600 meters above the Lysefjord, or the magnificent (not-for-the-faint-hearted) boulder suspended almost 1 kilometer above the deep abyss at Kjeragbolten.

-If, like me, you have a thirst for adventure and an insatiable desire to visit the most beautiful places on earth then once you've seen the pictures you'll be wondering how you can get there in person and capture the moment for yourself.
+If, like me, you have a thirst for adventure and an insatiable desire to visit the most beautiful places on earth, then once you've seen the pictures of these classic Norway hikes, you'll be wondering how you can get there in person and capture the moment for yourself.

 Planning Your Norway Adventure